Behind the scenes, a small team, Board and lots of volunteers make our work possible.

 If you share our passion for improving young people’s mental health and have time, money or resources available to support the cause, we’d like to hear from you.
 We post all job and volunteer vacancies on our blog – so keep an eye on that too.

-Together, we’ll make tiny changes to earth.
+Together, we’ll make tiny changes to Earth.